2013-02-16

 Checking for asm.js conformance

 Static checks (at compile time).
-The code of an asm.js is statically checked (when the JavaScript code is loaded): It must only use the declarations, statements and expressions that are part of asm.js (e.g. almost none of the OOP features of JavaScript are).
+The code of an asm.js module is statically checked (when the JavaScript code is loaded): It must only use the declarations, statements and expressions that are part of asm.js (e.g. almost none of the OOP features of JavaScript are).
 And it must be well-typed, according to the static type system.
 If the checks fail, then asm.js code can’t be AOT-compiled and is executed as normal JavaScript code.

 Dynamic checks (at link time).
 When you invoke an asm.js module, the following dynamic checks are performed.
 If one of them fails, the AOT-compiled code can’t be linked and the engine must fall back to normal JavaScript.